“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 This sector offers opportunities to work with further education learners who range in age from 14 years old to adult.
 These students come from different backgrounds and experiences and may enter further education from local schools, the community, industry or local businesses.

-PGCE M 14+ holders can also use the qualification to enter a range of other careers, and for some of these roles, both relevant experience and/or further postgraduate study may be required.
+PGCE M 14+ holders can also use the qualification as a stepping-stone into a range of other careers.
+For some of these roles, relevant experience and/or further postgraduate study may be required.
 Some of these careers include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.